oLd-Y/blog/content/post/LazyVim for Ambitious Developers 阅读笔记/index.en.md

 In normal mode, `"` can open available registers.

 `:x` is almost equivalent to `:wq`, but `:x` does not perform save operations when the file has not been modified.

+keys:
+1. `C-R`, i, pop up the register menu.
+2. `"`, n, pop up the register menu.
+3. `C-c`, can also exit the insert mode and enter the normal mode.
+4.

 ## [Chapter 3.
 Getting Around](https://lazyvim-ambitious-devs.phillips.codes/course/chapter-3/#_getting_around)